 Before we can start having fun with flavor mix-ins, we need a solid base.
 Our Vanilla Buttercream Frosting recipe is perfect for that.
 Easy to make and adjust as needed, this buttercream recipe will give you a frosting that looks and tastes great no matter what flavor you add.

-While we love butter in our buttercream, there is a chance that its flavor may conflict with whatever you’re adding to your icing.
+While we love butter in our buttercream, there is a chance that its flavor may conflict with whatever you’re adding to your frosting.
 If you’re using bright, citrusy add-ins or strong extracts like peppermint, feel free to replace the butter in our recipe with equal parts solid vegetable shortening, which has a neutral taste.
-If you need to make further adjustments to the consistency of your icing, be sure to check our Buttercream Icing Consistency Guide for more info.
+If you need to make further adjustments to the consistency of your frosting, be sure to check our Buttercream Frosting Consistency Guide for more info.

 Now, let the flavor play begin!